MountainLabsYT/Lepton/README.md

 # Lepton

 A micro voxel engine written in rust with wgpu and runs on the Geese Event framework.

-I'm currently refactoring the code to work with the Geese Event Framework.
+Just finished refactoring the code with the geese event system: https://github.com/DouglasDwyer/geese
-It should take about a week.

 ## Screenshots